S&P downgrades PG&E ratings to 'junk' status

 The ratings agency said the downgrade reflects PG&E’s recent announcement that its board was reviewing the company’s management, finances, governance and structural options.

-"We assess this announcement as the culmination of a decisive souring of the political and regulatory environment," S&P said here in a statement.
+“We assess this announcement as the culmination of a decisive souring of the political and regulatory environment,” S&P said in a statement.

 Earlier in January, sources told Reuters that PG&E Corp was exploring filing for bankruptcy protection.
 The company was considering the move, for some or all of its businesses, as it fears a massive charge in the fourth quarter related to potential liabilities from wildfires.